Can I still do a Video Exam when face-to-face exams are available?

-As a Supervisor, can I read the exam questions to the Candidate?
+As a Supervisor, can I read the exam instructions to the Candidate?

 Yes.
 Absolutely no problem with this, particularly for the younger Candidates who may not have advanced levels of reading.
 There are a few requirements for this: the person stating the Candidate's name and exam key MUST be recorded speaking to the camera; and you are ONLY permitted to read the instructions provided, and these must be in English.
 The Supervisor doesn't need to be visible in the recording (except when providing the Candidate name and Enrolment Key).

 Can I use a page turner?